yangnuozhen/yangnuozhen/README.md

+# Aunt_nuozhen's Github Profile

 Hi there!❤

-Here is Aunt's personal Github page.This is my Website guide and some of my links:[top.nuozhen.website.guide()](https://nuozhen.top/)
+🚀Here is Aunt's personal Github page.This is my Website guide and some of my links:[top.nuozhen.website.guide()](https://nuozhen.top/)

+🗣You can call me Aunt_nuozhen,Aunt or nuozhen...If you like!

-I am currently in the third grade of junior high school, so I am not strong in technology, and I am still learning...
+🤐I am currently in the third grade of junior high school, so I am not strong in technology, and I am still learning...

 [![Aunt_nuozhen's GitHub stats](https://github-readme-stats.vercel.app/api?username=yangnuozhen&show_icons=true&theme=synthwave)](https://github.com/yangnuozhen)